How to play

 - A bird of strength 2 will join a line two tracks further to its right or left.

-- A bird of strength 3, will join a line three tracks further, to his right or left.
+- A bird of strength 3, will join a line three tracks further, to its right or left.

-- A magician has the choice between these three routes.
+- A magician has the choice between these 3 routes.

 Empty tracks are not counted in the pawn’s moves.
 More the game evolve, more the empty spaces between the tracks are big.

-- A line of pawns may not contain three pawns of the same color : any move that would lead to this result is forbidden.
+- A line of pawns may not contain more than two pawns of the same color : any move that would lead to this result is forbidden.

-- Instead of making a move, a player may swap one of its lead pawns with another pawn of its color, and this other pawn may then be enclosed ; this swap counts as a move ; players can not swap twice in a row.
+- Instead of making a move, a player may swap one of his top-line pawns with another pawn of its color (enclosed or not) ; this swap counts as a move ; players can not swap twice in a row.

-- If a player has all their pawns enclosed, they passes their turn as long as this situation persists.
+- If all pawns of a player are enclosed, this player has to pass his turn as long as this situation persists.

 OBTENTION OF A MAGIC WAND